lingonsaft/hacktoberfest/README.md

 This is a beginner friendly project to help you get started with your [hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you don't know where to start feel free to watch the videos down below and read the contribution rules.
 Happy hacking <3 !!

+ps. star and share this repository if you had fun! :*

 # Videos

 - [Hacktoberfest Intro](https://youtu.be/OsAFX_ZbgaE)